TimoKats/emmer/readme.md

 2025/09/10 16:41:20 server is running on http://localhost:8080
 ```

 The API is based on your JSON structure.
 So the example below is for CRUD-ing `[key1][key2]` in `file.json`.
+The value (which can be anything) is then added to the body of the request.
 Moreover, there are helper functions for appending and incrementing values.

 ```
 DELETE/PUT/GET: /api/file/key1/key2/...